 Instructions

-- Add olive oil to a large saucepan and heat to medium heat.
-Once the oil is shimmering, add the whole slices of eggplant or cut into half moons.
-Fry until both sides are golden brown about 3-4 minutes per side.
-You may need to add extra olive oil because the eggplants tend to suck up a lot of oil.
+- Add 1/.4 cup of olive oil to a large saucepan and heat to medium heat.
+Once the oil is shimmering, add the eggplant.
+Fry until both sides are golden brown, about 5 minutes per side.
+You may need to add extra olive oil for each batch because the eggplants tend to suck up a lot of oil.

 - Set the eggplant aside.
-If there is more oil left in the pan we can move on, if not, add a tablespoon of olive oil to the pan.
+Add a tablespoon of olive oil and lower the heat to medium low.
 Add garlic, oregano, and crushed red pepper and saute for 30 seconds or until the garlic is fragrant.
 Add in the tomato paste and stir to combine.
 Cook for 30 more seconds and then add the peeled tomatoes.
 Gently break apart the tomatoes with a wooden spoon.
 Add in the basil and salt then simmer for 15 minutes.

 - In a pot, bring water to a boil, add salt, and then cook the pasta as directed on the bag to al dente.
-Strain the pasta, add it to the sauce, and combine while hot.
+Strain the pasta, add it to the sauce along with ¼ cup of starchy pasta water, and combine while hot.
 Then add the eggplant back in and stir together.
 Serve with ricotta salata.